stefan-b-jakobsson/x16-upgrade/README.md

 The Kernal ROM version is prefixed with "R" if it's an official release, and "PR" if it's a pre-release.
 If it's a custom build, the word "Custom" is displayed".

-The respective version numbers of the VERA and SMC are displayed as such (major.minor.patch, for instance 47.0.0).
+VERA and SMC version numbers follow major.minor.patch (e.g. 47.0.0).

-The program by default selects all three components for update.
-You may press the Custom button to select only some of the components for update.
+By default, the program selects all three components for updating.
+You may press the Custom button to select only some of the components.
 Please note that a custom update requires that you verify yourself that the components to be updated are compatible with the components that are not updated.

-### Pre-upgrade Checks
+### Pre-Upgrade Checks

 The pre-upgrade checks are done before the update begins.
 No changes are made to the installed components during this stage.
 The purpose of the pre-upgrade checks